-- 1. The event must be hosted by an educational facility.
-This shall include primary, secondary, university, or vocational educational facilities as defined in the CZO. - 2.
-The event must be held for the purpose of celebrating the academic advancement of students of the educational facility. - 3.
-The event shall not include live entertainment provided by anyone other than students and/or staff of the educational facility.
-These performers will adhere to all live entertainment guidance herein related to masking, distance, separation, and other risk mitigation measures. - 4.
-Ceremonies held in indoor sporting and/or entertainment venues or indoor multi-purpose centers (such as arenas, civic centers, convention centers, conference centers, gymnasiums, enclosed stadiums) shall be allowed 33% capacity of both fixed spectator seating and 33% of net occupiable floor areas, or 1 person per every 45 square feet, whichever is less. - 5.
-Ceremonies held in outdoor sporting and/or entertainment venues shall allow 50% capacity of fixed spectator seating and 25% of net occupiable field areas, or 1 person per every 45 square feet, whichever is less.
-The event must be controlled by invitations, ticket sales, or reservations. - 6.
-The event will require assigned seating or ushers to escort attendees to seats with social distancing of at least 6 feet between family units. - 7.
-Family units will not include more than 10 people. - 8.
-All participants must be masked and remain seated for the duration of the ceremony. - 9.
-Graduate processional-style entrances should be avoided. - 10.
-Graduate exit, along with graduate guest exit, upon diploma receipt is encouraged to achieve an orderly egress of the crowd. - 11.
-Restroom attendants are required in order to maintain lines and appropriate spacing. - 12.
-Concession sales should be avoided. - 13.
-Ceremonies shall be limited to no more than 90 minutes. - 14.
-The event must follow all other City and State guidelines for event venues.
+- The event must be hosted by an educational facility.
+This shall include primary, secondary, university, or vocational educational facilities as defined in the CZO. - The event must be held for the purpose of celebrating the academic advancement of students of the educational facility.

+- The event shall not include live entertainment provided by anyone other than students and/or staff of the educational facility.
+These performers will adhere to all live entertainment guidance herein related to masking, distance, separation, and other risk mitigation measures. - Ceremonies held in indoor sporting and/or entertainment venues or indoor multi-purpose centers (such as arenas, civic centers, convention centers, conference centers, gymnasiums, enclosed stadiums) shall be allowed 33% capacity of both fixed spectator seating and 33% of net occupiable floor areas, or 1 person per every 45 square feet, whichever is less. - Ceremonies held in outdoor sporting and/or entertainment venues shall allow 50% capacity of fixed spectator seating and 25% of net occupiable field areas, or 1 person per every 45 square feet, whichever is less.
+The event must be controlled by invitations, ticket sales, or reservations. - The event will require assigned seating or ushers to escort attendees to seats with social distancing of at least 6 feet between family units. - Family units will not include more than 10 people. - All participants should be masked unless fully vaccinated and remain seated for the duration of the ceremony. - Graduate exit, along with graduate guest exit, upon diploma receipt is encouraged to achieve an orderly egress of the crowd. - Restroom attendants are encouraged in order to maintain lines and appropriate spacing. - Concession sales should be avoided. - Ceremonies shall be limited to no more than 90 minutes. - The event must follow all other City and State guidelines for event venues.